Cratering Blues running out of time to salvage season - WHIZ News

 The Blues aren’t the only team trying to make up ground with a month to go.
 The Philadelphia Flyers are outside the playoff picture in the East, the Western Conference-champion Dallas Stars in the Central and the Calgary Flames in the North.

-Philadelphia has another game against fourth-place Boston on Saturday to try to close the gap, Dallas gets four games against last-place Detroit in mid-April and Calgary is treating every game like it’s already the playoffs.
+Philadelphia lost to Boston on Tuesday night to fall five points back of the Bruins for the final spot in the East and plays them again Saturday.
+Dallas gets four games against last-place Detroit in mid-April.
+Calgary is treating every game as if it’s already the playoffs.

 “We’ve got to find a way to find a better game and put some wins together,” forward Mikael Backlund said.
 The Flames have lost four in a row and eight of nine.